Compare business insurance

 Will changing from sole trader to limited company affect my business insurance policy?

 Yes, the legal structure of your business will change, so you’ll need to contact your insurance provider.
-They’ll most likely cancel your existing policy and replace it with a new one that covers your change of company status.
+It will most likely cancel your existing policy and replace it with a new one that covers your change of company status.
 The price of your premium might also change.

 Do I need business insurance for an online business?